cilphex/dropkick/README.md

 another, using WebRTC.

-Once the connection is established, the receiving party confirms their identity by taking a selfie and sending it back to you inline on the page.
-When you approve their ID, the file is sent their way.
+Once the connection is established, the receiving party confirms their identity by sharing a video of themselves with you.
+When you approve their identity, the file is sent on its way.

 It is a mashup of new security (WebRTC is OpenSSL-encrypted by default) and old-fashioned security (looking at somebody's face).
 Its purpose is to quickly